Wolveric/Wolveric/README.md

 - None...

-I'm currently focused on looking for professional work, so I'm active primarily when contributing to YAGPDB.
+I'm currently focused on college work, so I'm active primarily when contributing to YAGPDB.

 ## Currently Learning